Log in with RealMe

 Now if you have any questions about any of the fields that I just covered, please pop them in the chat box and we will look at them at the end.

-Targeted to the AoG construction consultancy services panel providers, it includes a detailed Online Panel Directory provider profile walkthrough.
+This video is targeted to providers for the All-of-Government construction consultancy services contract.
+It includes a detailed Online Panel Directory provider profile walkthrough.

-Note: this video is also applicable to other AoG professional services contracts available on Online Panel Directory.
+Note: this video is also applicable to other AoG professional services contracts on the Online Panel Directory.

 James Webster provides an overview of how to build and edit an Online Panel Directory profile.